-But the rewards remain meager compared those of credit cards, debit rewards grow in popularity, type
+Though the rewards remain meager compared those of credit cards, debit rewards grow in popularity, type

 After years of languishing in near obscurity, debit reward cards are now coming into vogue.